-This research was part of the GRDC funded Pulse Development and Extension project.
+This research was part of the GRDC funded Pulse Development and Extension project lead by Agriculture Victoria.
 It was made possible by the significant contributions of growers through both trial cooperation and the support of the GRDC and the authors would like to thank them for their continued support.
-Thank you to Nutrien Manangatang, Ouyen and Underbool for including these trials at the Kulwin trial site in 2024.
+We thank the Australian Lentil Breeding program, funded by GRDC and lead by Agriculture Victoria, for supply of the new breeding line ALB2321.
+Thankyou to Nutrien Manangatang, Ouyen and Underbool for including these trials at the Kulwin trial site in 2024.
 The continued assistance in trial management from Frontier Farming Systems Technical team is gratefully acknowledged and appreciated.
 The authors would also like to gratefully acknowledge private agronomists and pulse breeders for their scientific input and assistance, as well as growers involved in the project.